gbif/ipt/IPT2ManualNotes.wiki.md

 Successful deployment of the IPT to the servlet container will make the IPT accessible through a web browser at a URL determined by the servlet's base URL followed by /ipt (e.g., http://localhost:8080/ipt).
 If the installation was successful, the initial IPT setup page will appear in a web browser using the IPT's URL.
 ## Set up the IPT for the first time
 ### IPT setup
 The first time the IPT is run, you will be presented with a few simple steps to prepare the IPT for use.
 The IPT setup page (see screen image, below) is the first of two setup pages.
 It requires publishers to confirm that they have read and understand a disclaimer regarding data licensing.
 Next it requires a location where the data for the IPT installation can be stored.
 The format of the location entered on the page must conform with the standard for an absolute path to a directory on the operating system where the IPT is installed; relative paths are not supported.
-For example, use a path such as "c:\datadir" for Windows environments or "/usr/datadir" for Unix and MacOSX environments.
+For example, use a path such as `C:\datadir` for Windows environments or `/srv/datadir` for Unix and Mac OS X environments.
 The IPT must have write permission to the selected location.
 If it does, the path can be entered in the text box provided and then click on the button labeled "Save" - the directory will be created if it doesn't already exist.
 It is permissible to create the data directory first with the appropriate write permissions, then enter the absolute path to the directory in the text box and click on the "Save" button.

 Note 1: Do not select a data directory that is vulnerable to inadvertent changes or removal.
-Do not use /tmp, for example, on systems where this folder may be emptied on a system restart.
-The data directory should be backed up regularly in keeping with an appropriate disaster recovery plan.
-Loss of the contents of the data directory will result in the loss of resource, user, and other configuration information and customizations to the IPT installation.
+Do not use `/tmp`, for example, on systems where this folder may be emptied on a system restart. **The data directory should be backed up regularly in keeping with an appropriate disaster recovery plan.** Loss of the contents of the data directory will result in the loss of resource, user, and other configuration information and customizations to the IPT installation.

 Note 2: If you have a data directory from a previously running IPT of the same version and want to use that previous configuration (including users and resources), you can enter the absolute path of that data directory in this first step of the IPT setup (see also the "Starting Over" section of this Getting Started Guide).
 Clicking on "Save" in this case will bypass the page titled IPT setup II and present the IPT Administration page (see the screen image in the "Administration Menu" section of the Quick Reference Guide).

+Note 3: If you receive an error stating the location is not writeable, see [[the FAQ item on this|FAQ.wiki#4-i-get-the-following-error-the-data-directory-directory-is-not-writable-what-should-i-do]].

-Note 3: Click on the language name in the upper right hand corner to see whether your preferred language is available to use the IPT in.
+Note 4: Click on the language name in the upper right hand corner to see whether your preferred language is available to use the IPT in.

 <img src='https://github.com/gbif/ipt/wiki/gbif-ipt-docs/ipt2/v22/IPTSetup1.png' />